wahyukusumo/remote-windows-volume-control/README.md

 <sup><sub>_Now, I don't need to get out of bed just to decrease the volume. 💤_</sub></sup>

 ### Features
-- Change volumes
+- 🎚️ Controls volumes of your desktop PC with any devices
-- Support PWA (Progressive Web Apps)*
+- 📱 Support PWA (Progressive Web Apps)*
-- Simple and lightweight
+- 📜 Simple and lightweight

 _* You need to setup your local network to serve https.
 Check [caddy](https://github.com/caddyserver/caddy)._